MSc in Sustainable Urban Development

 A minimum of 500 words to a maximum of 1,000 words

-The personal statement must be written in English.
+The statement of purpose must be written in English.
 You should state in what way you believe the MSc might contribute to your career development plans.
 You must also indicate an awareness of the structure of the degree, and you should also indicate, very briefly, what your thesis topic might be.

 If possible, please ensure that the word count is clearly displayed on the document.